Clubs and Organizations

 The purpose of Philosophy Club shall be to provide a forum for ideas and discussion of intellectual and curiosity driven topics in collaboration with the School of Politics, Philosophy, and Public Affairs at Washington State University and other registered organizations.
 We wish to establish a support for all students with an interest in Philosophy and critical thinking, to expand knowledge in Philosophy as well as professional development of its members with real world applications of philosophy driven skills and analytical skills.

-The PSCWSU is a non-partisan organization open to all Undergraduate and Graduate students of Washington State University.
+The PSCWSU is a non-partisan organization open to all undergraduate and graduate students of Washington State University.
 The purpose of the PSCWSU is to encourage political efficacy and participation amongst all students.
 The PSCWSU hosts guest speakers to spark invigorating cross-partisan conversation and political debate, increases informed voters through the discussion of key political topics, and works to facilitate a civilized cross-partisan environment on campus and in the Pullman community.
+Visit us on WSU Presence.

 Physical, Natural, and Life Sciences